Skip to main content

 How do you Create Vanishing Points with Diagonal Lines?

 A wide-angle lens is useful for creating a vanishing point since it exaggerates the size difference between near and far objects, resulting in a keystone effect.
 This effect enhances the angle of diagonal lines.
-Additionally, shooting from a lower angle will result in longer and more pronounced diagonal lines.
+Shooting from a lower angle will also result in longer and more pronounced diagonal lines.

 Diagonal lines don’t always have to lead to a vanishing point that disappears.
 To the contrary, they can also be used to direct the viewer’s attention to a focal point, such as a road leading to a mountain.